 Mature Sizes for Hostas

 6 to 12 inches

 Bigger than 30 inches

-Once you settle on a size, you can buy the appropriate container.
-You want to fill the container at least two thirds full with your rich potting soil before placing the hosta into it.
+Once you settle on a size, you can buy the container.
+You want to fill the container at least two-thirds full of your rich potting soil before placing the hosta into it.
 Next, backfill the container with more potting soil until it covers your hosta plant’s roots.
 Don’t pack the soil in around the roots.
 Right after you get your soil in, give your hosta a good watering.
 For this first time, you’ll water the hosta until the water runs out of the drainage holes along the bottom.